zephyrproject-rtos/zephyr/boards/arm/udoo_neo_full_m4/doc/index.rst

 the address where the region begins.

-If you want to have the data placed in the subregion of a memory, which will likely be the case when using DDR, select "zephyr,sram=&sram" and set the DT_SRAM_SIZE macro to determine the region size and DT_SRAM_ADDR to determine the address where the region begins.
+If you want to have the data placed in the subregion of a memory, which will likely be the case when using DDR, select "zephyr,sram = &sram", which sets the CONFIG_SRAM_SIZE macro to determine the region size and CONFIG_SRAM_BASE_ADDRESS to determine the address where the region begins.

 Otherwise set "zephyr,flash" and/or "zephyr,sram" to one of the predefined
 regions: